 Minor point of contention: I don’t remember the title being explained or anyone ever mentioning tangerines.
 I’m sure I’m being too literal here, but it drives me nuts that I don’t understand the title.

 Would Christa share a donut or two with this one or drag it around town with only one shoe?
-Find out here!
+Read her review here to find out!

 This week’s film gives our feelings a break for once as we are transported to an oddly surreal dream world that may or may not be real, aka high school in 1970s Australia.